JaxForReal/jasm2/README.md

 - [x] ability to run in either console or graphics mode
 - [ ] convert all print_XXXX syscalls to a single print syscall

-# Language
+# Documentation
+## General
+An array of 2048 memory cells are provided for your program.
+Each cell is an unsigned 32 bit number.
+Commands are not comma separated, command separation is inferred.
+This allows the convienence of two commonly grouped commands on one line eg `1 -> 0 syscall setmode`.
 ## Values
-A value can be either an address or a number.
+A value can be either an address to a cell (a pointer) or a number.
 ### Addresses
 `@2` gives the value of memory cell #2
 `@@5` gives the value of the memory cell at (the value of memory cell 5)